Pix3l01/CHVChall/README.md

 I’ve developed a super secure UDS server that hackers will never be able to exploit!
 Prove me wrong by reading DID `0x7A69` and win a big bounty flag.
 You can talk to the UDS server by using Tx ID `0x769`.

-You must solve this challenge on the CHV floor to get the flag, but I provide you an online mirror to write and test your exploit at `domain:port`.
+You must solve this challenge on the CHV floor to get the flag, but I provide you an online mirror to write and test your exploit at `52.9.34.196:9999`.
 In the attachments you'll find a client to connect to the remote instance and a readme explaining how the communication works in case you need/want to implement your own.

 ### Deploy